Why? Because the site is evolving. I am evolving.

 That said, I consider myself just as successful as any of them.
 Why?
 Because the quality of my life is just as good.

-I’ve achieved a balance of paid work and passive income (forgive my use of that term) that allows me to adjust my time input on various projects from month to month and week to week depending on my current goals.
+I’ve achieved a balance of freelance work and passive income (forgive my use of that term) that allows me to adjust my time input on various projects from month to month and week to week depending on my current goals.

 I’m at a point where I don’t want to work 60 hours a week doing SEO – because the fact is, I don’t need to.